cjimti/mk/_posts/2018-03-31-413-request-entity-too-large.md

 published: true
 layout: post
 title: Kubernetes - 413 Request Entity Too Large
-tags: kubernetes kubectl cli
+tags: kubernetes kubectl docker
-featured: kubernetes
+featured: kubernetes docker
 ---

 When setting up [nginx ingress] on [Kubernetes] for a private [Docker Registry], I ran into an error when trying to push an image to it.